djagiellowicz/CodeWars-challenges/README.md

 # CodeWars-challenges
 Challenges from https://codewars.com

-Each folder is for separate challenger
+Each folder is for separate challenge